mikeperry-tor/acwiki/OnionSproutsBot-Survival-Guide.md

 1. Log into telegram-bot-01 machine.
 2. Change to the telegrambot user by running `sudo -u telegrambot -s`
 3. Update the repo `cd ~/onionsproutsbot && git pull`
-4. Update the translations `cd ~/translation && git pull && cp *.po ~/onionsproutsbot/locales`
+4. Update the translations, copying the ones are completed (or above 90%) in [weblate](https://hosted.weblate.org/projects/tor/onionsprouts-bot/) from the translations repo: `cd ~/translation && git pull && cp <...>.po ~/onionsproutsbot/locales`
 5. Activate the virtualenv `. ~/venv/bin/activate`
 6. Install the latest version of the bot `cd ~/onionsproutsbot && python setup.py install`
 7. Restart onionsprouts bot `systemctl --user restart onionsproutsbot`